 - When young people get their first credit cards they have to often learn that money doesn't grow on trees.

 a money pit: something that costs a lot of money over time (more money than was first expected).

-- We joined the country club and it's a real money pit with fees for everything but we wanted our kids to have the right social connections and opportunities to swim, play tennis and play golf.
+- We joined the country club and it's a real money pit.
+There are fees for everything but we wanted our kids to have the right social connections and opportunities to swim, and play tennis and golf.